Clinical Research

 Recommendations for the diagnosis and treatment of children with transient abnormal myelopoiesis (TAM) and myeloid leukemia in Down syndrome (ML-DS)

-We recently compiled diagnostic and therapeutic guidelines for TAM and ML-DS based on the experience and results of previous clinical studies from the Berlin-Frankfurt-Münster (BFM) working group.
+We compiled diagnostic and therapeutic guidelines for TAM and ML-DS based on the experience and results of previous clinical studies from the Berlin-Frankfurt-Münster (BFM) working group.
 These protocols have helped reduce the risk of early death in symptomatic TAM patients using low-dose cytarabine, and achieved excellent cure rates for ML-DS using intensity-reduced treatment protocols.